mhama/WebRTC-for-Unity/README.md

+##### disclaimer: this repo is not under active development.
+It was an experiment, which wasn't going in the right direction, but nonetheless, it was good learning material to me.
+I will restart this project in the - near or far - future when I get the time.

 # WebRTC-for-Unity (WIP, In development)
 WebRTC for Unity (WIP, In development)
 This repo aims to facilitate WebRTC development in Unity, and maybe have a unifed API that behaves the same on different platforms.